 Phase 2 – Design Your System

-Design how the ERP will operate to match your business needs.
-Customize workflows, roles, and permissions accordingly.
+Design the specifics of how the ERP system will work for your business.
+Configure it to match your needs.

 Phase 3 – Build & Tailor